lancenacabuan/Shaliah/README.md

-In summary, the existing literature spans multiple disciplines – biblical exegesis, historical theology, Second Temple Jewish studies, and even philosophy of religion–each shedding light on aspects of our topic.
+In summary, the existing literature spans multiple disciplines – biblical exegesis, historical theology, Second Temple Jewish studies, and even philosophy of religion – each shedding light on aspects of our topic.
 This dissertation draws on these rich scholarly resources, critically evaluating them in service of our comparative study.
 By engaging both classic sources (Scripture, Church Fathers, rabbinic